UniversalDependencies/UD_Chinese-CFL/README.txt

 When determining the POS, one usually considers both the "morphological evidence", i.e., the linguistic form of the word, as well as the "distributional evidence", i.e., its syntactic use in the sentence.
 In a well-formed sentence, these two kinds of evidence should agree; in learner text, however, they may conflict (Ragheb and Dickinson, 2014).

 Consider the word 可怕 _kepa_ "scary" in the sentence 我可怕他 "*I scary him".
-Morphological evidence suggests the word kepa should be tagged as an adjective, reflecting its normal usage.
+Morphological evidence suggests the word 可怕 _kepa_ "scary" should be tagged as an adjective (ADJ), reflecting its normal usage.
 Distributional evidence suggests it should be tagged as a verb, since the trailing pronoun 他 _ta_ "him" implies its use as a verb with a direct object.

 When these two kinds of evidence contradict one another, the morphological evidence prevails.
 The example sentence is thus tagged as: